chelsea7smile/rick_-_morty_task/README.md

 Filter by Status, Species, and Gender

 •	Add multi-select filters to allow users to filter characters by status, species, and gender, if supported by the API.

-3. Character Page

-nstead of using getServerSideProps, we fetch the detailed information about the character from the API using Redux and Redux Toolkit.
-	1. Create a Redux slice for character details:
-	•	A Redux slice is created to manage the character data, including the loading and error states.
-	2. Add the slice to your Redux store:
-	•	The slice is added to the Redux store configuration to manage state across the app.
-	3. Dispatch the action in the Character page:
-	•	In the Character page component, we use the useDispatch hook to dispatch the fetchCharacterDetails action and useSelector to retrieve the character data from the Redux store.
-	4. Display Character Info:
-	•	Render the character details, including the image, status, species, gender, and episodes they appear in.

-Display Character Info

-•	Show character details such as image, status, species, gender, origin, and episodes they appear in.

-Episode List

-•	Display a list of episodes the character appears in, with links to individual episode pages.

 4. Episodes Page